-Like all medicines, diltiazem can cause unwanted side effects, although not everyone gets them.
-Often unwanted side effects improve as your body gets used to the new medicine.
+Like all medicines, diltiazem can cause side effects, although not everyone gets them.
+Often side effects improve as your body gets used to the new medicine.

 |Side effects||What should I do?|

-- Diltiazem may interact with a few medications and herbal supplements, so check with your doctor or pharmacist before starting diltiazem or before starting any new medicines, including those you may buy over the counter.
+Diltiazem may interact with a few medications and herbal supplements, so check with your doctor or pharmacist before starting diltiazem or before starting any new medicines, including those you may buy over the counter.

-The following links provide further information on diltiazem.
+The following links have more information on diltiazem.

 New Zealand Formulary Patient Information: Diltiazem